 Every so often, give the job of pampering your feet over to the professionals.
 Nothing like having someone else giving your tired achy feet some attention.
 A pedicure and long foot soak every two months ( depending on how often you look after them yourself) are so refreshing for tired feet.
 Some nail shops allow you to sit in the pamper chair which means you get a full back massage while your feet are immersed in some sweet-smelling bubbly liquid.
 It does tickle sometimes, I find.
 But nothing beats it.
 When it’s finally time to get out of it, you always wish you could do just a bit more.

 The petroleum jelly trick

 I’ve heard, and indeed I’ve tried it, that if on the night of your foot soak, you rub your feet with petroleum jelly and put some socks on overnight, all those cracks are gone!
 Isn’t that amazing!

 When I did this the last time, I found that the tiny cracks on my heel were gone for about a week (even longer if you continue to soak and oil them).
 As the summer is nearing and the pretty sandals beckon, give your feet the beauty treatment and they’ll thank you for it.

 And for the plus, here’s another piece of advice for beautiful feet:

 Bring Good News

 I can guarantee you that if you treat your feet well by giving them a pampering every now and then, they’ll serve you well and you’ll be oh so pleased to show them off in sandals or other pretty shoes.
-And don’t forget to be the bearer of good news, then you’ll be among those with beautiful feet.
+And don’t forget to be the bearer of good news as you go out to enjoy the sunshine, then you’ll be among those with beautiful feet.

 Do you know of any other tips for beautiful feet?
 Can’t wait to hear it!
 Drop us a line at email@example.com or use the comment box below.